How to Make Palo Azul Tea So it Always Looks Blue!

 how to make palo azul tea

-If you want an even more potent brew, you can simmer it on low heat for a longer period of time and this will extract more goodness out of the bark.
+If you want an even more potent brew, you can simmer it on low heat for a longer period of time and this will extract more goodness out of the palo azul.
 Additionally, you can use more palo azul or less water to have a more concentrated brew.

 A 2018 study mentions that "traditionally, one or two small pieces of the bark, or approximately 10 g (0.3 oz) of branches and leaves of E. polystachya (palo azul) are prepared as infusion, decoction, or maceration."